longhornbuckle/linalg/README.md

 Linear Algebra implementation
 ==========================================
 This repository is intended to explore a possible implementation of a math vector, matrix, and tensor using [P0009](https://github.com/kokkos/mdspan)'s reference implementation for C++23 mdspan and incorporating C++20 concepts.
+Hopefully, this motivates further discussion and collaboration on the right direction to go.

 In Work
 -------